IndEcol/country_converter/README.rst

 Use in matlab
 """"""""""""""""""""""

-Newer (tested in 2016a) versions from Matlab allow to directly call python functions and libaries.
-This requires a python version >= 3.4 installed in the sytem path (e.g. through Anaconda).
+Newer (tested in 2016a) versions from Matlab allow to directly call Python functions and libaries.
+This requires a Python version >= 3.4 installed in the sytem path (e.g. through Anaconda).

 To test, try this in matlab: